Fix FaceTime Reaction Effects not working on iOS 17 on Any iPhone

 The first solution to fix FaceTime reaction effects not working on iOS 17 is to force the FaceTime app and open it once again.
 This is because technical errors within FaceTime might not allow you to use FaceTime reactions.
 Thus, the best way to fix it is to force close the app.

-To do so, swipe up from the bottom and hold in the center of screen.
+To do so, swipe up from the bottom and hold in the center of the screen.
 You’ll see all background running apps.
 Swipe left to search FaceTime app card and then swipe it up.

 Solution#2.
 Clean front camera